 Roy, can you begin by telling me a little about the first play that you made here?
 Where did the idea come from – the notion of making a play of this type?
 And what was the function of the project and script?

-I think the root of it all was when I was attending a drama course at Keele University with Peter Slade, prior to taking up a post of Head of Drama in a comprehensive school in Shropshire.
+I think the root of it all was when I was attending a drama course at Keele University with Peter Slade in 1965, prior to taking up a post of Head of Drama in a comprehensive school in Shropshire.
 The nearest professional theatre to Keele was the Victoria Theatre, Stoke on Trent, so on a free evening I wandered into Stoke looking for a play and I walked right into Peter Cheeseman’s ‘The Staffordshire Rebels’ and it blew my mind.
 It was so exciting.
 It was telling the story of the English Civil War as it took place precisely in that area of North Staffordshire.
 It had humour, colour, energy, history; and it was a documentary play.
-He’d done this with twelve dedicated professional actors, people like Ben Kingsley and Robert Powell, he had actors of that quality performing in this wonderful homemade documentary.
+He’d done this with twelve dedicated professional actors, people like Ben Kingsley and Robert Powell; he had actors of that quality performing in this wonderful homemade documentary.
 And I was thinking – and this is really near the beginning of my career as a drama teacher – ‘bloody hell!
 I could do this!’
 But being an educator I would want students in it, I’d want to have them involved in every stage of it.
 But I’d also want to have my colleagues on the teaching staff involved in it; and I’d want to have their parents involved in it.
 I’d want it to be a community play.

-So that settled in the sands of time really because I had too much other work to ever to do such a thing at that stage.
-The next thing that triggered it was when I was in Dillons bookshop in London, just browsing books with some time to kill, and I picked up a book by Bertram Edwards called ‘The Burston School Strike’.
-And it was an extraordinary book full of documents that had arisen from the historical event of a school strike that happened in the Norfolk village of Burston in 1913.
-And the strike was triggered because of huge injustice by farmers and church people and landowners, who were on the governing board of this school, to the teachers whose only offence was that they loved the children.
+So that settled in the sands of time really because I had too much other work to ever do such a thing at that stage.
+The next thing that triggered it was when I was in Dillons bookshop in London, just browsing with some time to kill, and I picked up a book by Bertram Edwards called ‘The Burston School Strike’.
+And it was an extraordinary book, full of documents that had arisen from the historical event of a school strike that happened in the Norfolk village of Burston in 1913.
+The strike was triggered because of huge injustice by farmers and church people and landowners, who were on the governing board of this school, to the teachers whose only offence was that they loved the children.
 They demanded justice for the children, boots for them to wear rather than walking through snow barefoot, coal to put on the fire so they didn’t have to freeze to death during their lessons; and for farmers not to be allowed to take them out of school to pick up stones from the fields or frighten crows away as part of the agricultural season.
-So these teachers, because they had the childrens interests at heart, and a general liberal sense of education, were unpopular and they were twice sacked, once in a previous school and then subsequently in Burston, a village about two miles from Diss in Norfolk.
-Now Bertram Edwards had been incredibly excited when he found out about this historical event and he couldn’t understand why it had been forgotten because it was a tremendous story; the school went on strike, and the kids went on strike supported by their parents to such an extent that they built a strike school on the village green.
+So these teachers, because they had the children’s interests at heart, and a general liberal sense of education, were unpopular and they were twice sacked; once in a previous school and then subsequently in Burston, a village about two miles from Diss in Norfolk.
+Now Bertram Edwards had been incredibly excited when he found out about this historical event and couldn’t understand why it had been forgotten because it was a tremendous story.
+The school went on strike, and the kids went on strike supported by their parents to such an extent that they built a strike school on the village green.
 It started in 1917 I think, and stopped running in 1939.
 And we went to see the school and it still had all the names of all the trade unions that had supported it stamped on the side of the building, although now it was just a furniture store or something.

 I befriended Bert and asked ‘can I make a play of your wonderful book?’ and he said it’s what he always dreamt would happen, that there would be a play; and he introduced us to the people who were still living (now in their seventies) who’d been children at this school that had gone on strike.
 A principal one of those was a woman called Violet Potter; and Violet, aged fifteen – when Mrs Higden the headteacher had come in to say that she and Mr Higden would no longer be their teachers because they’d been dismissed from their post – Violet walked to the front of the class and wrote on the blackboard ‘we are going on strike tomorrow’.
 And I knew I had the end of my First Act right there, with her writing that on board.